 “Be wary of overposting — nothing’s worse than overdoing it.
 You want to come off as a thought leader in your space, not as a spammy-spammer.”

-Here at Wistia, some folks on our sales team have been using video on their personal profiles to share industry insights or best practices about making video.
-Katie Morrissey, an account executive on our sales team, regularly shares simple videos that stir up excitement and educate other salespeople on how to use video.
-Watch this information-packed chat she had with Shannon Cassidy, an SDR on the Wistia sales team.
-Spoiler alert: there are some helpful sales video tips to be learned from this one!
+Here at Wistia, some folks on our sales team have been using video on their personal profiles to share industry insights and best practices.
+Massimo Severino, an Account Executive on our sales team, regularly shares simple videos that stir up excitement and educate other salespeople.
+Watch him talk about a LinkedIn sales hack in this video!

-Whether you’re in marketing or sales, video lets you connect with your audience or prospect more effectively — and in a way that’s far more memorable than text.
+Whether you’re in sales or marketing, video lets you connect with your audience or prospects more effectively — and in a way that’s far more memorable than text.
 Leverage LinkedIn’s unique business-oriented user base and start experimenting with different types of content to see what sticks.
 Once you identify what videos brings in the most engagement your business or personal profile, share your learnings with your teammates so you can all succeed with video!